SportBeep.com

 Mookie Betts and Shohei Ohtani of the Los Angeles Dodgers celebrate with teammates after a 3-1 victory over the Toronto Blue Jays in game six of the World Series. ©AFP

 Toronto (Canada) (AFP) – The Los Angeles Dodgers, fueled by a three-run third inning and another dominant pitching performance from Yoshinobu Yamamoto, beat the Toronto Blue Jays 3-1 on Friday to force a decisive World Series game seven.
 The defending champion Dodgers had to dig deep to thwart the Blue Jays’ ninth-inning rally bid and knot Major League Baseball’s best-of-seven championship series at three games apiece.
-They kept their bid for the first title repeat in 25 years alive while the Blue Jays will be aiming to claim their first title in 32 years when they host game seven on Saturday.
+They kept their bid for the first title repeat in 25 years alive, while the Blue Jays will be aiming to claim their first title in 32 years when they host game seven on Saturday.

 Dodgers pitcher Tyler Glasnow, scheduled to start game seven, stepped in with Blue Jays runners on second and third with no outs in the ninth.
 He induced a fly out from Ernie Clement before Andres Gimenez hit into a game-ending double play — Dodgers left fielder Enrique Hernandez fielding Gimenez’s line drive and firing the ball to second base, where Miguel Rojas caught Addison Barger for the final out.
+“That was crazy,” Mookie Betts said of the game-ending double play.
+“I thought it was a bloop hit and I saw Kike running to catch it and I turned to look and I saw he was halfway.
+I was screaming ‘two, two, two’ (for throw to second base).
+But his instincts are so good he probably saw the play himself.
+That was a sick catch.”

 Related news